 Submitting mailed hard copies

 If there is an extenuating circumstance preventing the submission of official electronic transcripts, contact the Office of Admissions and Student Services at email@example.com with an explanation and a representative will provide detailed mailing instructions.

 Submit 15-20 images online at herron.slideroom.com, including time-based media.

 If you are applying to Herron as an international student, proof of English proficiency is required unless your undergraduate degree is from a university that is located in a country where English is the official language.

 Most commonly, students submit TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) scores.
 TOEFL scores must total 79 or higher on the internet-based test (550 or higher on the paper-based test).
 IELTS scores must total 6.5 or higher.

 Applicants must request that an official copy of their test results be sent directly to IUPUI by the testing agency.
 The IUPUI reporting code for TOEFL is 1325.
 Other tests or ELS coursework may be accepted in order to verify English proficiency.

-For a list of all options and minimum scores required, please see the IUPUI Office of International Affairs English Requirements.
+For a list of all options and minimum scores required, please see the IU Indianapolis Office of International Affairs English Requirements.

-For a full list of required documents, please visit the IUPUI Office of International Affairs.
+For a full list of required documents, please visit the IU Indianapolis Office of International Affairs.

-- Herron portfolio submission fee: $10 (non-refundable; cannot be waived)
+- Herron SlideRoom portfolio fee: $10 (non-refundable; cannot be waived)